 The Industrial Revolution

-This era saw rapid societal change driven by invention and development.
+This was an era of rapid societal change driven by invention and development.
 Trains and boats could now move at unparalleled speeds thanks to the steam engine.
-New inventions and factories made it possible to produce goods at an unprecedented rate and low cost.
-This was especially a time of growth for the textile sector.
+New inventions and factories made it possible to produce goods in large quantities and at a very low cost.
+Certain sectors saw enormous growth, such as the textile sector and the printing presses.

 A bearded Victorian gentleman is holding two telephones to his ears.